 Without MES, operational teams print lengthy pages of documents for each batch of product packed, which are then brought to the production floor and filled in manually.
 With MES, companies have predefined, standardized electronically and so will be able to release the EBR into the system immediately to allow operators to start the production process right away.
 This can provide significant time savings.

 With big batch records, there are also a number of critical process steps that must be controlled.
-This demands additional checks from QA personnel who must verify that documents are being filled in correctly and that the defined steps are being followed.
-With an MES system, those checks are reduced and there are fewer delays related to QA inspections, which help create more efficiency on the line.
+This demands additional checks from QA personnel who must verify that documents are being completed correctly and that the defined steps are being followed.
+With an MES system, those checks are reduced and there are fewer delays related to QA inspections, which helps create more efficiency on the line.

 Customer benefits of MES & EBR

 EBR ensures greater compliance by reducing the risk typically associated with manual or paper-based systems.
 The technology also facilitates the key concept of ‘Right First Time’ which drives efficiencies throughout the end-to-end batch manufacturing process and complements existing ‘Review By Exception’ protocols.

 The typical approach from industry is for completed paper batch records to be reviewed by an internal quality team before being sent to customers for a secondary review.
 With EBR, a CMO’s customer only needs to review a certificate of completion as opposed to a full paper batch record which can significantly reduce review.
 For Sharp, there has been a 70% reduction in time spent since the rollout of PAS-X.

 A digital approach to batch record processing affords the opportunity to integrate with other key enterprise systems including: